Farther On is a little-known, beautiful old Shape-Note hymn in the Sacred Harp tradition.

 Please notice that I have placed no fingering in the music, but I suggest thumbs side-by-side on Middle C (left thumb) and Middle D (right thumb) so that the whole octave range of the melody can be played without lifting the hand.

 The first time I heard Farther On sung was at a performance of homeschool children and families in Juneau, Alaska.
 Since then, my own students have been singing and playing it.

 The Zahasky family, who are homeschoolers as well as being a professional music group known as the Alaska String Band , gave a moving performance of this apparent "new find" among old gospel hymns.
 (See them in the video above.)

 I was immediately captivated and knew I HAD to have that hymn.

-First, here is the vocal ensemble, in two keys.
-Unlike the lead sheet and the guitar tabs (see further down the page), this arrangement is FOR SALE.
+Here is a vocal ensemble, in two keys.
+Unlike the other settings of Farther On, this arrangement is FOR SALE.

 For $3.75 USD total, you may download and print eight copies for your ensemble or church choir!

 See pages 1 and 3 in the key of F, and pages 2 & 4 in the key of G, shown below:

 I have arranged the ensemble in the manner in which the Zahaskys performed it.